pschachte/wybe/WYBE.md

 The first one is an error because both `mustnt` and the `io` resource hold the same phantom.
-The second one is erroneous because the value of the same value of the`io` resource is used for the `read` statement and for the second `println` statement (remember, the values of all variables at the start of an else branch are the same as at the start of the condition).
+The second one is erroneous because the same value of the `io` resource is used for the `read` statement and for the second `println` statement (remember, the values of all variables at the start of an else branch are the same as at the start of the condition).
 The second example could instead be written as: